quipucords/quipucords/docs/source/commands.rst

 Remote Scan Commands
 ~~~~~~~~~~~~~~~~~~~~~
-This section documents which commands on the remote host are required to collect system facts.
-In addition to the programs below, we depend on standard shell facilities like those provided by bash.
+This section documents required commands on the remote host for network scans.
+In addition to the commands below, we depend on standard shell facilities like those provided by bash.

 Basic Commands
 ##############